 User authentication is provided by signing messages with an asymmetric key pair.
-For maximum compatibility, this is then wrapped in a W3C-specified DID document.
+For maximum compatibility, the key pair is wrapped in a W3C-specified DID document.

 Fission uses the DID

 Fission makes a strict distinction between authentication and authorization.
-An identity has implicit rights associated with it: it has "super user" access to things that it owns.
-It can delegate various forms of access to other keys, both by re-sharing keys, macaroons for delegated access controlled services, and other forms of self-signed certificates.
+An identity has implicit rights associated with it: for example, it has "super user" access to things that it owns.
+It can delegate various forms of access to other keys, both by re-sharing keys, macaroons for delegated access-controlled services, and other forms of self-signed certificates.

-A Fission DID does not change, both the public key and the DID document may be referenced at stable CIDs.
+A Fission DID does not change.
+Both the public key and the expanded DID document may be referenced at stable CIDs.